 In the meantime, calm a busy brain by doing ten minutes of Mindfulness, for example using the apps Calm or Headspace.
-Mindfulness will also teach her how to “respond rather than react” to thoughts or worries.
-Your child will learn to become an observer of her thoughts rather than reacting automatically to them.
-As an observer she will be able to choose whether/how to respond, and will feel more in control.
+Mindfulness will also teach your child how to “respond rather than react” to thoughts or worries.
+Your child will learn to become an observer of their thoughts rather than reacting automatically to them.
+As an observer, they will be able to choose whether/how to respond, and will feel more in control.

 How to Find More Help for Sleep Problems in Children

 If your child’s sleep isn’t improving despite your best efforts and you’re concerned there might be an underlying reason, consult with your doctor or healthcare provider.